General

 to support higher rates.

-Ø There is switching delay, GPRS packet data sent by different
+switching delay, GPRS packet data sent by different

 directions and eventually reach the same destination, then the data is